-Today, we’re explaining everything you need to know about burst pipe insurance claims, including how to handle claims, how to maximize your insurance payout, and how to proceed with the claim process.
+Today, we’re providing the best burst pipe insurance claim tips and explaining everything you need to know about burst pipe insurance claims, including how to handle claims, how to maximize your insurance payout, and how to proceed with the claim process to have burst pipe water damage covered by insurance.

 Top 6 Signs a Pipe Has Burst in Your Home

 A burst pipe isn’t always as dramatic as it sounds.
 In some cases, a burst pipe may start with a small leak.
-This leak from a broken pipe can go unnoticed for days or months, silently filling your home with moisture and mold.
+This leak from a broken pipe can go unnoticed for days or months, causing significant water damage by silently filling your home with moisture and mold.
 The sooner you spot a burst pipe, the sooner you can limit damages from water.
 Here are six early warning signs indicating that a pipe has burst in your home:

 Listen: Do you hear a bubbling, whistling, banging, or clanking sound when turning on the water in your home?
 Do your pipes make a funny noise when flushing the toilet or turning on the sink?
 If so, then it could be the sign of a broken pipe.